kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 approvers: TBD
 editor: TBD
 creation-date: 2020-02-04
-last-updated: 2020-02-05
+last-updated: 2020-03-05
 status: implementable
 ---

 Note that this approach of higher level DSLs for testing may be moved into sig-testing for a broader set of tests over time.

-# Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs.
+# Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs

 <!-- toc -->